 - SWORD THREE: Nasty, Smashes Armor, Sturdy

-And the question becomes “What is the story behind these swords?”
+From there, the question becomes: “What is the story behind these swords?”

 Sword One: The Display Sword

-From these TAGS, this sounds like a sword made for display.
+This sounds like a sword made for display.
 Not use.
 It’s covered in gems and the blade is coated in silver plating.
-It may look good, but it would never really see any battle.
-But then there’s that lightweight tag.
+It may look good, but it would never see any battle.
+Then there’s that lightweight tag.
 You’d expect something silver and gold to be heavy.
 Is the craftsmanship so good that it remains light as a feather?
 Or could it be fake that’s only coated in these precious things to drive up the price and scam unsuspecting adventurers from their hard-earned loot?!
+The plot thickens…

 Sword Two: The Ecto Blade

-Three very different tags paint a very different picture.
 Alien makes me think that sword is made of strange materials or has strange markings, unfamiliar to even the most learned scholar.
 I imagine that it glows green.
 Piercing makes me think that it isn’t made for slashing and the blade is thin like a rapier’s.
 Then we’ve got volatile.
 One of my favorite tags.
 On a critical fail, something has to happen.
 Maybe it explodes or cracks to release that internal energy.
 Or maybe it sends the wielder into the astral plane to face the wraiths that follow the blade around.
+Very alien, indeed!

 Sword Three: The Shredder

 Almost like the antithesis to the first sword, we’ve got The Shredder.
 A sword of thick, strong iron.
 There is no crisp edge on this thing.
 It’s broken and tears flesh more than it cuts.
-Any armor that is unfortunate enough to try and withstand this blade is smashed and torn away from its wearer while it damages them, even when it doesn’t hit.
+Any armor that is unfortunate enough to fall under this blade is smashed and torn away from its wearer, even when it doesn’t hit.
 That Sturdy tag probably means it can be used for more than just sword work.
 Maybe it’s armor unto itself?
 Whatever it is, you’ve got to be strong to wield this thing.